stacycv/gen-ai-bootcamp2025/Pre-week 0/Sentence-Constructor-ChatGPT/prompt.md

 1. The table should only include, verbs, adverbs, nouns and adjectives.
 2. Do not provide articles in the vocabulary.
 Student must figure the correct particles to use.
 3. The table of vocabulary should only have the following columns: Spanish formal, Spanish informal and English
+4. Ensure there are no repeats in the vocab table
+5. If there is multiple version sof a word, show the most simple example

 ### Sentence Structure
 1. Do not provide particles in the sentence structure